brick/brick/README.md

 PHP 5.5+ framework under development.

+This is the main incubator for components under development.
+Once a component reaches sufficient maturity, it will be moved to its own repository and composer package, and enter a beta phase.

+The incubator can be included in your project using [Composer](https://getcomposer.org/).
+Just define the following requirement in your `composer.json` file:

+    {
+        "require": {
+            "brick/brick": "dev-master"
+        }
+    }

-You're free to use this framework for your own use/research, but please note that the API can, and will, change at any time.
-Following is a non-exhaustive component overview.
+You're free to use the incubator for your own use/research, but please note that the API can, and will, change at any time.

 Brick\Application
 -----------------